Born 1958, Kingston, Jamaica. Attended Jamaica School of Art, Kingston, Jamaica.

 The unveiling was attended by Mrs. Parks’s colleague and fellow civil rights advocate, Doris Crenshaw, who founded the Southern Youth Leadership Development Institute in Montgomery; Georgette Norman, former director of the Rosa Parks Museum in Montgomery; and Dr. Tommie Tonea Stewart, Dean of the College of Visual and Performing Arts at Alabama State University.

-Read the Equal Justice Initiative Article
+Read the Equal Justice Initiative Article online

 Read on ...